-The Bruce-Guadalupe campus has two libraries; an elementary library for Grades K4 - 5th grade and a middle school library for grades 6th - 8th.
+The Bruce-Guadalupe campus has two libraries; an elementary library for Grades K5 - 5th grade and a middle school library for grades 6th - 8th.
+As part of the UCC campus, Acosta Middle School also uses our middle school library.
 Our two libraries are powerful intellectual and social spaces where students and teachers gather ideas, exchange points of view, and learn together.
 The library program supports a culture of literacy throughout the school community.

 We believe that independent reading is an essential part of each student's learning and growth.
 Our students choose from the books they want to read and discover the enjoyment and power of reading.
 Finding the right book at the right time can ignite an emotional spark within children that motivates them to read more, understand more, and read eagerly.
 When that happens, the world opens.
 Everything becomes possible.